nstrobbe/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk timeseriesdaytype](figure/timeseriesdaytype.png)

 We can clearly see a difference in the daily activity pattern.
-On weekdays the subject gets up earlier, and does some activity that records many steps.
+On weekdays the subject gets up earlier, and then does some activity that records many steps.
 On weekends there is more activity spread out during the day.